 Participants must be eligible to retire under VRS and must be full-time active employees who retire directly from the Authority and are at least 55 years of age with 15 years of service.
 Each year, retirees participating in the Authority's sponsored plans will be given the opportunity to change plans or drop coverage during an open enrollment period.
-The pre-Medicare retirees have a choice of five plans offered by Optima, Healthkeepers and KeyCare.
-The majority of the participants are in Healthkeepers.
+The pre-Medicare retirees have a choice of two plans offered by Cigna.
 Dental plans are available at the retiree's cost and therefore, there is no employer obligation.
 There is no coverage for post-Medicare retirees.